Kale Popcorn Recipe, Kale Types & The History Of Kale - The Nibble Webzine Of Food Adventures Kale Popcorn Recipe, Kale Types & The History Of Kale

 Russian kale was introduced into Canada, and then to the U.S., by Russian traders in the 19th century.

-It became pegged as a “nutritional powerhouse” and a “superfood,” and has remained on healthful-eating list ever since.
+It became pegged as a “nutritional powerhouse” as well as a superfood, and has remained on healthful-eating list ever since.

 THE DIFFERENT TYPES OF KALE